jbouduin/holiday/docs/contributng/coding-guidelines.md

 - do not try to show off.
 If I can not understand your code, even when documented, I won't merge it.
 - no tabs, use spaces
 - import/export
   - use appropriately index.ts files to export
 - code has to pass Lint
-  - if you want to change tslint.json: convince me
+  - if you want to change .eslintrc: convince me
   - ```lerna run lint``` will do the job
   - if you use ts-lint disable, explain why (comment)
 - Tests: